aldopando/BellabeatCaseStudy/README.md

 Observations.

-- For this calculation. we filtered out the outliers (the two users who tracked less than two hours in average daily sleep time).
-Sampling was reduced from 22 to 20 users.
+- For this calculation, we filtered out the outliers (the two users who tracked less than two hours in average daily sleep time).
+The sample was reduced from 22 to 20 users.
+We also filtered out sleep records that lasted less than 120 minutes.
 - ***65% of the sample (13 users) are getting more than 7 hours a day in average.
 More than half users are sleeping more than 7 hours which is generally considered beneficial for health***.
 - ***35% of the sample (7 users) are not getting enough sleep time in average.
 While some individuals may function well with less sleep, regularly sleeping less than 7 hours can be associated with adverse health outcomes***.